What Are the Top 7 Best Tech Stocks To Buy In September 2021?

 In light of the recent happenings and the stocks potential, analysts are being bullish on the stock.
 UBS increased its price target to $166 from $155 per share whilst Wall Street analysts who are covering the stock have an average price target of $164 per share above 8% of where the stock sits at $152 today.

 Apple Inc is always innovating with its products yearly, along with introducing new products to consumers.
 The stock has kept tight-lipped on what the next adventures will be in 2021 but one major avenue is the acceleration into the automotive industry with Apple’s Electric Car Project which could be the extra growth push the stock has been looking for.

-Although Apple Inc is down by almost 16% today, the stocks future prospects is what is holding in favour for the one most valued stocks in the world.
-That being said confirms that AAPL is a top tech stock to buy into for April and one to look to hold for the foreseeable future.
+The stocks future prospects is what is holding in favour for the one most valued stocks in the world.
+That being said confirms that AAPL is a top tech stock to buy into for September and one to look to hold for the foreseeable future.

 7. ServiceNow (NOW)